zahidurtalukder/FedSRC/README.md

-# FedSRC: Federated Learning with Self-Regulating Clients
+# Self-Regulating Clients for Efficient Federated Learning Under Data Quality Issues

 This repository is the official implementation of FedSRC-